codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 * [Synchronize Argo CD applications](#manually-synchronize-an-argo-cd-application)
   Sync applications on-demand by manually applying sync options or by manually selecting the resources to sync.

+* Configure sync-timeout for applications
+  Configure the sync-timeout through an annotation to be warned of long sync operations.

 * [Terminate sync for Argo CD applications](#terminate-on-going-sync-for-argo-cd-applications)
   With a single-click, terminate on-going sync processes when needed.